Posted 01.19.2023 by Josh Krakauer

 The content blueprint is organized into 3 core components:

-Get a free copy of the content strategy table here (not gated).
+Get a free copy of the content strategy table here (not gated!).

-Content pillars: Social content often stems from 3-5 high-level topics — your content pillars.
+Social content often stems from 3-5 high-level topics — your content pillars.
 Think of these as the building blocks for all of your supporting content ideas.

 In the example, these are big ideas like the “Future of B2B social media”, which could break down into posts featuring trend research or expert interviews.

-Note: Topics, pillars, themes and buckets, are often used interchangeably, and preference varies marketer-to-marketer.
+Note: Topics, pillars, themes, and buckets, are often used interchangeably, and preference varies marketer-to-marketer.

 In the blueprint example, spotlighting our culture is a pillar topic.
 Therefore, posts may take audiences behind-the-scenes of on-site photoshoots, or celebrate client wins.

 By developing a whole series of related posts for a given campaign or month with a similar theme, you can stockpile relevant content and schedule them as needed.
-Think of the massive time you could save by avoiding the daily grind of answering, “what should we post today?”
+Think of the massive time you could save by avoiding the daily grind of answering, “What should we post today?”

-2. You can measure the success of each content theme.
+You can measure the success of each content theme.
 What’s resonating with our audience?
 Which content themes perform better at different stages of the customer journey—cold awareness audiences versus fan and customer audiences?

 Organizing content in this framework allows you to analyze your content by reach, engagement, and conversion KPIs more easily.